simonpainter/www.simonpainter.com/docs/New/azure-vm-secret-ip.md

 - How the AzPIP system works under the hood
 - Whether these IPs are truly per-VM or shared at the host level
+- It's also possible they are part of a SNAT pool, which would also be a valid explanation for the overlap.
+Why there would be SNAT between a VM and the Azure DNS is another question altogether.
 - The relationship between these IPs and Azure's internal routing
+- I have another working theory and that it is just the egress for the Azure DNS.
+If the Azure DNS is forwarding DNS lookups then it's entirely possible the Google DNS servers are seeing that as the client IP rather than the actual client.
+That makes the original book source a massive misunderstanding.

 Please get in touch!
 And if anyone has the ability to test this at a larger scale (say, with that originally planned 1000 VMs), I'd love to hear about your results.